Important Travel Document Information – Please Read.

-European citizens do not require a visa to enter Europe in most cases.
-All third-country nationals require an EU visa to enter the Schengen area.
+European citizens generally do not need a visa to enter Europe.
+All citizens of third countries need a visa to enter the Schengen Area.

-If you travel with a passport from a country that requires a visa, you will be required to obtain one.
-This is even if you have a passport from one of the Schengen member states but are unwilling to use it.
+If you travel with a passport from a country that requires a visa, you must obtain one, even if you have a passport from a Schengen member state but do not want to use it.

 What is a Schengen Visa?

 One of the Schengen countries issues a Schengen Visa as a short-term visa.
 It allows travelers into the EU list of Schengen member countries.
 It enables the holder to visit any of the Schengen Area for up to 90 days during a 180-day period and travel freely around Europe.

-A Schengen EU Visa Application entitles the holder to enter, travel freely within, and exit the Schengen area from any Schengen member country.
+A valid Schengen visa entitles the holder to enter, travel freely within, and exit the Schengen area from any Schengen member country.
 There are no border controls within the Schengen Zone.

 How to get a Schengen Visa

 Depending on where you come from, anyone intending to enter the Schengen Area for any reason may be required to obtain a visa.

 Do I require a visa to enter the Schengen Area?
 This is the first question you should ask yourself if you have never visited Europe.
 More than 60 nations can already travel to Europe visa-free and stay there for up to 90 days in six months without requiring a prior visa.

 You must go through the visa application process to travel freely in this region.
 As a result, you should submit your Schengen visa application with extreme caution.